ai-dock/pytorch/README.md

 As this overlaying happens after the main build, it is easy to add extra files such as ML models and datasets to your images.
 You will also be able to rebuild quickly if your file overrides are made here.

+Any directories and files that you add into `opt/storage` will be made available in the running container at `$WORKSPACE/storage`.

+This directory is monitored by `inotifywait`.
+Any items appearing in this directory will be automatically linked to the application directories as defined in `/opt/ai-dock/storage_monitor/etc/mappings.sh`.
+This is particularly useful if you need to run several applications that each need to make use of the stored files.

 ## Run Locally

 A 'feature-complete' `docker-compose.yaml` file is included for your convenience.
 All features of the image are included - Simply edit the environment variables in `.env`, save and then type `docker compose up`.